beakerbrowser/beakerbrowser.com/_docs/faq.md

 That means you can't embed YouTube videos, use Google Analytics, or make Ajax requests home.
 This is to protect the privacy of users.

-### Does the P2P network automatically host my content?
+### Does the peer-to-peer network automatically host my content?

 No, files are not hosted on the network automatically.
 To make sure your files are available, you must setup a computer in the network to share them.